 "Helping a new estate develop their wine profile - to be the best the terroir offers - is always satisfying.
 Our mission at Château George 7 is a wine that captures the essence of the exciting potential of Fronsac today: fruit-forward, fresh with a touch of minerality from the limestone plateau along with great structure that is not over-bearing.
 The result is an elegance and length of finish with silky tannins that we hope you will enjoy. "

-I have lived and worked in France for over 25 years.
-After a career at a global consulting company in Paris then Nice, and with the family having flown the nest, I felt that the time had come to follow my dream.
+I have lived and worked in France for nearly 30 years.
+After a career at a global consulting company in Paris then Nice, and with the family having flown the nest, I felt that the time had come to have a new adventure.
 I started studying WSET (Wine and Spirits Education Trust) wine courses and travelled to Bordeaux to explore the city and its appellations.

-That's when I discovered Fronsac - an appellation with a fascinating history and the potential for great quality wine.
+That is when I discovered Fronsac - an appellation with a fascinating history and the potential for top quality wine.
 It's a hidden gem that should not be hidden!
 It happens to be beautiful to boot.
-So here I am, 5 years later, with the WSET Diploma, the creation of a new château in the village of Saillans and a renovated property nestled in a parcel of vines.
+So, 5 years later, I had gained the WSET Diploma, and created a new château in the village of Saillans with a renovated and newly-equipped winery nestled in a parcel of sustainably-farmed vines.

-Bringing wine together with my passion for training and communicating, I have been accredited as a tutor of the Ecole du Vin de Bordeaux.
-The last piece of the puzzle is food and hospitality which stems from growing up in an Inn in the New Forest and running one in the Cotswolds, England.
-Sharing food, wine and special moments with good friends has always been important to me.
+Bringing wine together with my passion for training and communicating, I was accredited as a tutor of the Ecole du Vin de Bordeaux in 2019.
+The last piece of the puzzle was food and hospitality which stems from growing up in an Inn in the New Forest and running one in the Cotswolds, England.
+Sharing food, wine and special moments with good friends has always been important to me so in 2020, I transformed a dilapidated tractor barn into a wine tourism venue to coincide with the bottling of my first vintage and by late 2021, it was recognised with a Best of Wine Tourism Gold Award.